CLincat/vulcat/README_en-us.md

 * If you have any ideas, suggestions, or bugs, you can issue

 **Web applications that currently support scanning:**
-> AlibabaDruid, AlibabaNacos, ApacheAirflow, ApacheStruts2, ApacheTomcat, Cicso, Django, Spring, ThinkPHP, Weblogic, Yonyou
+> AlibabaDruid, AlibabaNacos, ApacheAirflow, ApacheFlink, ApacheSolr, ApacheStruts2, ApacheTomcat, Cicso, Django, Spring, ThinkPHP, Weblogic, Yonyou

 <details>
 <summary><b>The current web vulnerabilities that support scanning: [Click on]</b></summary>